nodemcu/nodemcu-firmware/docs/en/modules/somfy.md

 nil

 #### Example
-To start with controlling your Somfy blinds you need to
+To start with controlling your Somfy blinds you need to:

 - Choose an arbitrary remote address (different from your existing remote) - `123` in this example
 - Choose a starting point for the rolling code.
 Any unsigned int works, 1 is a good start
 - Long-press the program button of your existing remote control until your blind goes up and down slightly